Frequently asked questions

 I have a whole house humidifier, so I don’t need a separate humidifier for my guitar do I?

-Whole house humidifiers are great at making you comfortable, but typically don’t get anywhere near 50% relative humidity in the winter.
+Whole house humidifiers are great at making you comfortable, but unless you’re installing a commercial humidification system, they don’t get anywhere near 50% relative humidity in the winter.
 We recently delivered a cabinet to a studio that had a “whole house” humidifier.
 I took along our industrial humidistat and discovered his relative humidity was 29%.
 There are a few systems out there that will work.
 Make sure yours is working by monitoring it with a humidistat that is separate from your system.
 They are inexpensive and good to keep in your guitar cases.

 Will the materials in your cabinet harm the finish of my guitar?